Purpose of this policy

 - will complement the identified students’ education

-- has demonstrated an appropriate duty of care record by the individual or organisation.
+- has demonstrated an appropriate commitment to child safety and meeting duty of care obligations by the individual or organisation (e.g. no prior convictions or complaints).

 Other considerations include: